Unlocking the Secrets of Cellular Senescence and its Impact on Aging

 How Cellular Senescence Influences Biological Aging

 Senescent cells can have profound effects on tissue function and overall health.
-The SASP can promote chronic inflammation, impair tissue repair, and alter the cellular microenvironment.
+The SASP can promote chronic inflammation1, impair tissue repair, and alter the cellular microenvironment.
 Chronic inflammation, in particular, is associated with a multitude of age-related diseases, including cardiovascular disease, diabetes, and neurodegenerative disorders.

 When senescent cells accumulate in tissues, they can disrupt the normal functioning of neighboring cells.
 The SASP molecules can induce senescence in nearby cells, creating a vicious cycle of senescence and inflammation.
 This chronic inflammation can lead to tissue damage, impaired regeneration, and a decline in organ function.